ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/autohotkey.md

 ## Use your scripts

 - First you have to [compile your script](#compile-your-script)
-- put your compiled scripts into the startup folder
+- Put your compiled scripts into the startup folder
-    - you can get to the startup folder by pressing `Windows Key` + `R` then type in the following "shell:common startup"
+    - You can get to the startup folder by pressing `Windows Key` + `R` then type in the following "shell:common startup"

 ### Compile your script

 - To compile your script you need to use the command line.
 These instructions were taken from [this site](https://www.autohotkey.com/docs/Scripts.htm#ahk2exe)
-    - if you installed AutoHotKey using chocolatey then you should be able to right click on the script and an option in the context menu should say "compile script"
+    - If you installed AutoHotKey using chocolatey then you should be able to right click on the script and an option in the context menu should say "compile script"
     - Command Line: The compiler can be run from the command line with the following parameters:

     ```AutoHotKey